intellifi-nl/webapi-doc/quick-start.md

 Postman
 -------

 Getting started with our API can be done quickly by downloading [Postman](https://www.getpostman.com/).
 It's an easy tool that allows you to create PUT and POST requests from within Chrome.
 You can exactly see what's sent and what's received.
-We prepared a set with example urls that allow you to experiment.
+We prepared a set with example urls that allows you to experiment.
 It should look like this:
 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/postman-get.png)

 First you should use the import function of postman to get the collection with example urls.